The Gods of Mars: Introduction

-Burroughs introduced A Princess of Mars, the first Barsoom Novel as though it were a factual account passed on to him personally.
+Burroughs introduced A Princess of Mars, the first Barsoom novel, as if it were a factual account passed on to him personally.
 He imagines John Carter to be an avuncular figure known to his family for years who entrusted the manuscript of the novel to Burroughs for publication 21 years later.
-The Gods of Mars is the second Barsoom novel to use this device.
-John Carter 'visits' Burroughs 12 years after the events of A Princess of Mars, claiming to have mastered the secret of inter-planetary travel and stating this will be the last time he makes such a journey from his adopted home.
+The Gods of Mars is the second Barsoom novel to use the plot device.
+John Carter "visits" Burroughs 12 years after the events of A Princess of Mars, claims to have mastered the secret of interplanetary travel, and states that it will be the last time that he makes such a journey from his adopted home.
 However, the device was used in two further Barsoom novels, The Chessmen of Mars and Swords of Mars.

 Genre

 While the novel is an example of science fiction, it is most closely related to the planetary romance genre.
 The genre is similar to sword and sorcery, but includes scientific aspects.
-Planetary romances mostly take place on the surface of an alien world, frequently include sword fighting, monsters, supernatural elements such as telepathic abilities (as opposed to magic), and civilizations similar to Earth in pre-technological eras, particularly with the inclusion of kingdoms, empires or religious societies.
-Spacecraft may appear, but are not central to the story (something which makes these tales distinct from Space Opera, where spaceships are usually a key focus of the narrative).
-There were some Planetary Romances prior to the publication of the Barsoom novels, but A Princess of Mars and The Gods of Mars and other novels in the Barsoom series were the most influential on the numerous similar stories that were published subsequently.
+Planetary romances mostly take place on the surface of an alien world and frequently include sword fighting, monsters, supernatural elements such as telepathic abilities (as opposed to magic), and civilizations similar to Earth in pre-technological eras, particularly with the inclusion of kingdoms, empires or religious societies.
+Spacecraft may appear, but are not central to the story, which makes these tales distinct from Space Opera in which spaceships are usually a key focus of the narrative.
+There were some Planetary Romances prior to the publication of the Barsoom novels, but A Princess of Mars and The Gods of Mars and the other novels in the Barsoom series were the most influential on the numerous similar stories that were published subsequently.